bell-kevin/cs5580f25redWineEDA/README.md

    ```

 If you plan to build the report locally, make sure you also have a LaTeX
-distribution (for example, TeX Live or MiKTeX) installed.
+distribution (for example, TeX Live or LaTeX) installed.

 ## Running the EDA Script